 Because it is so remote and other faces take the spot light, the East Face has remained hidden and overlooked for many decades.
 Don't be fooled, this is one of the best gems in the gem state.
 During the summers of 2011 and 2012 three new routes have been put up on this face:

-NOTE: Come well prepared and plan for self-sufficient travel in this remote country.
+Come well prepared and plan for self-sufficient travel in this remote country.
 Cell phones and satellite phones may not be reliable in some locations and there can be long distances between good water sources in the late season.
-2-ply sidewalls and tubeless tires might not survive this trip and make sure your spare is full-sized, inflated and you know where the jack is and how to use it.
+2-ply sidewalls and tubeless tires might not survive this trip so make sure your spare is full-sized, inflated and you know where the jack is and how to use it.
 Don't forget your lug wrench.
 If you break down in this country or get snowed in you may have to walk out.
 Search and rescue in this range can be very difficult, expensive and a real burden on the local law enforcement and Forest Service staffs who are the first to be called for emergencies in this area.

 route and follows the slab like ramps for about 6 pitches of 4th and low to moderate 5th class climbing until you reach the ledge system that allows for an exit to the Northeast Ridge.
 From there we climbed 2 pitches of very steep snow and joined the ridge.
 On the Northeast Ridge

 This route is probably best done when there is some remaining snow to cover loose scree and talus (June - July) and during some years it may not be climbable at all due to the large cornice that can form and block the narrow exit to the Northeast Ridge.
 Parties willing to solo or simul-climb can reduce the overall number of pitches required on this route.

 Because the rock is a mix between Dolomite (the Jefferson Dolomite formation) and limestone, the rock fractures in small seams.
 Much of the protection you can find is half inch or smaller.
 A healthy selection of smaller wires, (Nuts) and as many small cams as you can find is recommend for most climbing on this face.
 Many placements were finger cracks and smaller.
 Leave the big stuff home.
 Bring a dozen slings to extend your placements and to loop around horns as well.

 This is a mixed climbed that involves several sections of steep snow and (during our climb) we found a short, steep pitch with water ice (WI2) at the start of the Northeast Ridge.
 Crampons and a single axe were sufficient for our climb but at certain times of year there may be more ice.
 We did not need ice pro but again this is conditional depending upon the time of year you climb and how you finish the ridge.
 If you plan to finish on the summit couloir then ice screws and two tools are highly recommended.